 Installing the Rows

 For all methods, place spacers consistently to maintain a uniform expansion gap from the sidewalls.
+Whether you’re installing over a concrete or wood subfloor, spacers are key to allowing the wood to expand and contract naturally.

 Cutting and Fitting Around Obstacles